ArduPilot/ardupilot_wiki/common/source/docs/common-esc-grounding.rst

 - If possible, use 5V signalling when long runs are present.
 - Avoid routing next to noisy components like other ESC’s, ESC wiring, and radios.
 - Where possible add additional ground connections between the autopilot and system ground.
-- Ensure all connections, solder joints, bullets, plugs ect are clean and make good contact.
+- Ensure all connections, solder joints, bullets, plugs etc are clean and make good contact.